unbit/uwsgi-docs/Gevent.rst

 * The :doc:`SignalFramework` is fully working with Gevent mode.
 Each handler will be executed in a dedicated greenlet.
 Look at :file:`tests/ugevent.py` for an example.
 * uWSGI multithread mode (``threads`` option) will not work with Gevent.
 Running Python threads in your apps is supported.
 * Mixing uWSGI's Async API with gevent's is **EXPLICITLY FORBIDDEN**.
-* Currently you cannot run uWSGI + gevent on more than one socket.
-If you need multiple sockets, simply spawn additional uWSGI instances.
-* :doc:`Mongrel2<Mongrel2>` and its protocol handler are not supported.

 Building the plugin
 -------------------